 Things have changed over the last couple of decades.
 Ham radio, while still a popular hobby, is a victim of the electronics revolution.
 Most hams buy their equipment now, as it's simply too hard to build your own.
 Years ago we worked almost exclusively on trivially simple AM gear.
 Today, SSB and FM dominate; both require much more sophisticated receivers and transmitters, equipment far beyond the construction abilities of the average teenage wannabe.

 The golden age of ham radio lasted from the early part of this century till the 70s.
 During this time the only barrier to entry was one's lack of desire, as most hams found ways to make gear with little money.
-When radios became more complex the era of home made equipment mostly ended.

 At one point I thought computers would replace ham radio as the home electronics hobbyist domain.
 At the dawn of the microprocessor age people did indeed create computers more or less from scratch.
 No more.
 Today, "building a computer" means buying a motherboard, disks, and other modules, and then bolting them together.
 There's neither opportunity nor need to learn about the electronics.
 SMT, ultra high speeds, and increasing miniaturization puts that sort of electronics beyond most hobbyists' reach.